image-charts/documentation/docs/pie-charts.md

 ---
+title: Pie Charts
-meta_description: "Generate pie charts as image using Image-charts API.
+description: "Generate pie charts as image using Image-charts API.
 From basic or pie charts to labels or legend, we handle everything!"
+sidebar_position: 4
 ---

 # Pie Charts

 This section describes how to create pie charts using the Image-Chart API.